 They walked away wiping their faces and rubbing their hands dry on their pants.

-He got out once when two guys were playing Frisbee in the street.
+He got out one day when two guys were playing Frisbee in the street.
 He had seen them through the screen.
 He couldn’t contain himself.

-“You’re not going out there,” I told him firmly, wagging my finger.
+“You’re not going out there,” Telly told him firmly, wagging her finger.
 “I don’t know those guys.”

 He banged up against the door and when it flew open, he took off.
 The guys were 18, maybe 19, and when they saw him running at them, they froze.
-I ran out.
+Telly ran out.

-They stayed stiff as sticks.
+“Throw the Frisbee!” she yelled.
+They stayed stuck in place stiff as sticks.
 “The dog will love you if you throw the damn Frisbee!”
 One of them threw the bright red plastic disk.
 The big Rottweiler hauled ass after it.

 “Sweet,” one of them said.

 They hit the jackpot, running the dog until the end of the afternoon.
 His feet were bloody when he got home.
 He was an idiot, after all.